erg-lang/erg/doc/EN/compiler/inference.md

 The operation of replacing unbound type variables with quantified type variables is called __generalization__ (or generalization).
 If you leave it as an unbound type variable, the type will be fixed with a single call (for example, after calling `id True`, the return type of `id 1` will be `Bool`), so It has to be generalized.
 In this way a generalized definition containing quantified type variables is registered in the type environment.

-## generalizations, type schemes, reifications
+## Generalizations, type schemes, reifications

 Let's denote the operation of generalizing an unbound type variable `?T` as `gen`.
 Let the resulting generalized type variable be `|T: Type| T`.
 In type theory, quantified types, such as the polycorrelation type `α->α`, are distinguished by prefixing them with `∀α.` (symbols like ∀ are called (generic) quantifiers. ).